ONTO-TDMpopulation/Ontology-Population/README.md

 - SpaCy

 ## Dataset

 The dataset used for testing the script is located in the dataset directory.
-Each text file in this directory should have a .txt extension.
-The dataset contains various textual documents that are processed to extract important phrases.
+It consists of texts collected from a variety of sources, including Wikipedia, online articles, specialized websites, and forums where domain experts and mentors contribute valuable knowledge.
+Additionally, we have included online lecture slides from educational institutions, selected for their relevance to algorithms and data structures discipline.
+This ensures that the dataset covers both foundational and advanced concepts comprehensively.
+Each file in this directory has a .txt extension.
+The dataset comprises diverse textual documents, which are processed to extract important phrases.

 ## Ontology
-The ontology used is based on the core ontology ONTO-TDM and includes additional domain-specific terms and relations.
+The ontology used is based on the core ontology ONTO-TDM (Ontology for Teaching Domaon Modeling) specifically designed to represent and describe a discipline, focusing on its application in learning-by-doing scenarios.
+The primary aim of this ontology is to provide a comprehensive framework that captures the essential elements of a discipline, including its concepts, relationships, functions, and rules.
 The resulting ontology can be found in the ontology directory.

 ## Code
 The main Python script for text extraction is named text_extraction.py.
 It performs the following steps: